franpossetto/Nina/README.md

 # Revit Nina Extension
-A collection of shorcuts to work faster in Revit.
+## A collection of Shorcuts to work faster in Revit.
 Most of this work was done on Sunday mornings with Nina.

 ### 1. Hide - Show Point Cloud
 Show and Hide the Point Cloud category in the current view.
 If any template is active in the view, the tools does not run.